 Queue a new build and verify that the artifact contains the Templates folder containing the template files WindowsVirtualMachine.json and WindowsVirtualMachine.parameters.json.

 On the Triggers tab, enable continuous integration (CI).
 This tells the system to queue a build whenever someone on your team commits or checks in new code.

 Queue and test the build

-Save the build definition and queue a new build by selecting the Queue new build command.
+Save the build pipeline and queue a new build by selecting the Queue new build command.
 Once the build is done, click Artifacts and then Explore to see the template files produced by the build.
-This is the template that your release definition will consume to provision an Azure virtual machine.
+This is the template that your release pipeline will consume to provision an Azure virtual machine.

 Provision your virtual machine

-After you've run the build, you're ready to create a release definition to provision your virtual machine:
+After you've run the build, you're ready to create a release pipeline to provision your virtual machine: